CharlesLanger999/Portfoilo-/README.md

 **Front view of the control panel showing pump status, level alarms, Auto/Off/Test controls, and system indicators.**

+Scenario: Tested lead/lag pump operation by starting SP-1 as the lead pump and simulating rising water to activate SP-2.
+A seal failure was simulated on SP-2 to verify the trouble light activated and the pump shut off.

 ![Front of Control Panel](Control Panel Front.JPG)

 **Back view showing the PLC, control wiring, simulated field inputs, and panel I/O connections.**